 Every individual donation of any size will help us reach our target.
 If 150 alumni across the five year groups were to commit to donating £15 per month for three years (or a one-off amount of £500), with gift aid that makes just over £100,000.
 This amount, when endowed, would generate between £3,500 and £4,000 per year which would fund one student for a year with a full bursary.

 Churchill has always been a pioneer with an exceptionally proud tradition of access to higher education.
 The College regularly gives out more offers to state-educated students than any other Oxbridge College.
 Our most disadvantaged students continue to thrive here because of the individual support and targeted bursary funding they receive.
-If you would like to support 1988 – 92 Bursary you can make a gift via the College website by selecting the fund from the drop-down list, or you can make your donation via the College’s crowdfunding platform where each year group has its own fundraising project page.
+If you would like to support 1988 – 92 Bursary you can make a gift via the College website by selecting the fund from the drop-down list.

 If you are in the UK, your gift will be increased by 25% if you pay tax at the basic rate, and there are other tax incentives for higher-rate payers.
 The same is true of those based in the USA where the College can receive gifts tax-efficiently through Cambridge in America, or in Canada where gifts to the College and University are tax-deductible.